 - 1. Follow the instructions for "Entering Programming Mode" listed previously. - 2.
 Press the LOCK button on the remote keyless entry transmitter. - 3.
 Count the number of chimes you hear.
 The number of chimes tells you which mode the vehicle is set for.
-You change the mode by pressing LOCK on the remote keyless entry transmitter again. - 4.
-Repeat Step 2 until you hear the number of chimes that matches the number of the mode you want.
+(If you do not wish to change the current mode, you can either exit the programming mode by following the instructions earlier in this section or program the next feature available on your vehicle.) - 4.
+Press LOCK on the remote keyless entry transmitter again to change the current mode. - 5.
+Repeat Step 4 until you hear the number of chimes that matches the number of the mode you want.